aai-institute/lakefs-spec/docs/quickstart.md

 !!! success

-    You now have all the basic tools available to version data from your Python code using the file system interface provided by `lakefs-spec`.
+    You now have all the basic tools available to version data from your Python code using the file system interface provided by lakeFS-spec.

 ??? tip "Full example code"